J-O-B/portfolio/README.md

 ### <ins>**_Existing Features_**</ins>

 Currently this project has several features incluing a modal popup, links to download my CV and a lot of interactive features using css hover effects.

+The contact form is currently working thanks to a free website called [FormSpree](https://formspree.io/) which has allowed me to create a basic HTML form, without the need for any additional JavaScript or PHP.

 I have also included features that are layered using Z-Index, this allowed me to include the back to top feature as well as the social media sidebar.

 ### <ins>**_Future Features_**</ins>
-In future this portfolio will include a working form.
-I will also update the projects section to include future projects and showcase them.
+In future this portfolio will include more JavaScript, for example, the back to top button would be nicer if it was a scrolling motion rather than a simple jump back to the top of the page.
+I also plan on updating the contact form to use an api rather than the current feature which uses [FormSpree](https://formspree.io/) to handle the mail.

 ------------------
 ## **Technologies Used**
 For this project HTML & CSS were used, as well as Bootstrap and jQuery via CDN.

+The form on this portfolio page also uses a 3rd party email provider to deliver emails to my Gmail account.

 ---------------------
 ## **Testing**